-- 17. The criteria for providing a pool of high quality short, medium, and long-term, cash-based investment counterparties along with the time and monetary limits for institutions on the Council's counterparty list are set out in Appendix 3. - 18.
+- 17. The criteria for providing a pool of high quality short, medium, and long-term, cash-based investment counterparties along with the time and monetary limits for institutions on the Council's counterparty list and Link creditworthiness methodology are set out in Appendix 3. - 18.
 Officers will monitor the impact of the UK's exit from the European Union on the names within the Council's counterparty list.